wds4/tribal-tapestry/essays/bookJustification/hypotheses/README.md

 Basic human cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.

 ## [The Function of Toxicity Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/functionOfToxicityHypothesis.md)
-Toxicity serves a purpose: tribal acceptance.
+Toxicity serves a purpose: proof of loyalty to the tribe.

 ## [The Postmodernism Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/postmodernismHypothesis.md)
 The Enlightenment and postmodernism represent the rejection of the tribal mode and the objective mode, respectively.